 “Killer”seasonal fishing tips from Brian Bailey at Grove Farm Fishery

-Fishing for Schools cannot underestimated just how much benefit having a facility such as Grove Farm Fishery, based at Hadlow College plays in our work that we do when working with young people – often those with some pretty serious learning difficulties.
+We cannot underestimate just how much a benefit it is having a facility such as Grove Farm Fishery, based at Hadlow College, and the role it plays in our work with young people – often those with some pretty serious learning difficulties.

 This private facility with a lodge ( classroom ) and just 15 metres away being a cracking lake that has fish of the very highest standard.
 Offers us huge advantages both in learning and also, “fun” aspects of the work in which we do.